Nature like nowhere else

 This area is famous for its bars and partying, with a selection of more than 30 exciting bars.
 Classic Auckland nightlife in the Viaduct kicks off around 5pm on a Friday with after-work drinks and also makes for a lively Saturday night.
 You’re guaranteed to be dancing all night at Carpark, Provedor, or Lenon.
 If you’re looking for a classic pub with great live music, head to Danny Doolans or O’Hagans Irish Pub’s.

-If you’re looking to experience another side of Auckland, Karangahape Road – more commonly named K’ Road – offers an eclectic mix of bars and clubs.
+If you’re looking to experience another side of Auckland, Karangahape Road – more commonly named K’ Road – offers a mix of bars and clubs.
 This area is famous for its dance and DJ gigs and hip hop concerts.
 Catch live concerts and DJs at Studio the Venue and Galatos Bar or dance all night at Family Bar.

 Plenty to See and Do